List of The Incredibles characters: Screenslaver

-In Incredibles 2, Evelyn Deavor (Catherine Keener) is Winston Deavor's sister and the chief designer for DevTech.
+In Incredibles 2, Evelyn Deavor (voiced by Catherine Keener) is Winston Deavor's sister and the chief designer for DevTech.
 She creates the masked villain persona Screenslaver in order to carry out her plans to hypnotize and control people undiscovered.
 When the Screenslaver himself is seemingly unmasked by Elastigirl, he turns out to be a confused pizza delivery driverman (voiced by Bill Wise, who also provides the voice of Screenslaver when masked) who had been hypnotized by his mask's goggles into following Evelyn's orders.
 Evelyn forces another pair of goggles onto Elastigirl and reveals her plan to ruin Winston's summit so that the supers will fail to regain legal status.
 After gaining control of Mr. Incredible, Frozone, and several other supers, she is thwarted when Dash, Violet, and Jack-Jack free their parents, and Winston exposes Evelyn's plans to the world leaders.
 Evelyn attempts to flee while setting the summit ship on a collision course with the city of Municiberg.
 However, the supers stop the ship just in time, and Evelyn is captured and turned over to the police.
 Her name is a pun based on the phrase "evil endeavor."